DevExpress/devextreme-documentation/concepts/05 Widgets/PivotGrid/035 Use CustomStore/20 Remote Operations.md

 Remote operations help to improve the **PivotGrid** performance when the amount of data is large.
-To enable remote operations, set the [remoteOperations](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/remoteOperations.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#remoteOperations') option of the [PivotGridDataSource](/api-reference/30%20Data%20Layer/PivotGridDataSource '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/') object to _true_.
+To enable remote operations, set the [remoteOperations](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/remoteOperations.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#remoteOperations') property of the [PivotGridDataSource](/api-reference/30%20Data%20Layer/PivotGridDataSource '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/') object to _true_.

     <!--JavaScript-->
     var pivotGridDataSource = {